-The extra-embryonic mesoderm differentiates to form blood and blood vessels of the yolk system.
+The extraembryonic mesoderm differentiates to form blood and blood vessels in the yolk system.

-In reptiles and birds, the yolk sac has a function associated with nutrition.
+In reptiles and birds, the yolk sac is associated with nutrition.

-In mammals, the yolk sac acts as a source of primordial germ cells and blood cells.
+The yolk sac is a source of primordial germ cells and blood cells in mammals.

-In early development (week 2) a structure called the «primitive yolk sac» is formed, which is a cavity formed by a thin membrane called Heuser’s membrane, derived from the endoderm, which lines a large part of the extra-embryonic mesoderm.
+In early development (week 2), a structure called the «primitive yolk sac» is formed, a cavity formed by a thin membrane called Heuser’s membrane, derived from the endoderm, which lines a large part of the extraembryonic mesoderm.

 Some recent findings

-It is now believed to represent an important transfer interface and nutrient reservoir for the embryo.
+It is now believed to represent a vital transfer interface and nutrient reservoir for the embryo.

-Puncture performed by ultrasound-guided transvaginal cellocentesis offers easier access to the human embryo, starting 28 days after fertilization.
+Puncture performed by ultrasound-guided transvaginal cellocentesis offers more accessible access to the human embryo, starting 28 days after fertilization.

 However, despite some studies on its biochemical composition, our knowledge about the presence of cellular elements and their quality in this compartment is still limited.

-Human coelomic fluids sampled from 48 days to 10 weeks of gestation were studied, demonstrating the presence of functional embryonic erythroid precursors, that is, megaloblasts in the coelomic cavity.
+Human coelomic fluids sampled from 48 days to 10 weeks of gestation were studied, demonstrating the presence of functional embryonic erythroid precursors, and megaloblasts in the coelomic cavity.

 This cavity is surrounded by three layers of cells called ectoderm (outer layer), endoderm (inner layer), and mesoderm (middle layer).

-These layers of cells form in the embryo through a process called gastrulation, and eventually these layers of cells develop into different parts of the body.
+These layers of cells form in the embryo through gastrulation, and eventually, these layers of cells develop into different parts of the body.

-This coelom and pseudocoelom act as a hydrostatic skeleton and spread pressure throughout the body to minimize damage to internal organs.
+This coelom and pseudocolor act as a hydrostatic skeleton and spread pressure throughout the body to minimize damage to internal organs.

 The coelom acts as a shock absorber and a hydrostatic skeleton.